rk-304/projects/README.md

 # Data Science Projects

-The site is still under contstruction, until then here is an overview about my data science project during my studies.
+This repo aims to provide an overview about my data science project during my studies.
+The code and/or report to the different projects you may find in the respective folders.
+The projects were done in mostly in Jupyter notebook or with R Markdown.

 *Projects with R:*
 - Machine Learning with R – movie recommender using neural networks for binary movie classification